jimmyfowler/lmc-book/lectures/state-space.md

 For a general system, there may be multiple outputs that one may need information on, and also multiple inputs in which one can influence the system.
 For example, for a car, one may be interested in the position, heading, and velocity, and the car's motion can be influenced by throttle/braking and steering.
 We refer to a system with *multiple* inputs and *multiple* outputs as a **MIMO** system.
 As there are multiple inputs and multiple outputs, control design for MIMO systems is naturally more complex than *single* input *single* output (SISO) systems since MIMO systems need to handle complex interactions between multiple variables.[^1]

-An efficient way to describe MIMO is via state-space representation, a mathematical framework for modeling a dynamical system using a set of *state variables* to track how inputs influence system behavior over time through first-order differential or difference equations.
+An efficient way to describe MIMO systems is via state-space representation, a mathematical framework for modeling a dynamical system using a set of *state variables* to track how inputs influence system behavior over time through first-order differential or difference equations.
 The state variables are selected to capture the essential information about the system's current status, and with knowledge about the dynamics and external inputs (e.g., controls, disturbances), the future behavior or next state can be predicted.

 ## State-space definition